RubenDeLeeuw/esp32_AWS/README.md

 Now in your web browser you can test if this works by surfing to your ip followed by /test.php.

+### http => https

 Now to make your connection https instead of http you need to create an account on the noip https://www.noip.com/.
 Here we create a dns for your ip by clicking the create hostname button.
 After choosing the best hostname click on it in the no-ip hostname list and putting in your virtual machine ip as the destination.
 Do take notice that if your machine is closed you will have to do this step gain if you want this domain to keep on working.

-To solve this follow this link: https://www.noip.com/support/knowledgebase/installing-the-linux-dynamic-update-client-on-ubuntu/ (sudo apt install make & gcc)
+### Certbot

-Now to actually get certified we need to use certbot just use the ‘sudo certbot --apache’ command and fill in your information and at the end select option 2 to force everyone to use https.
+Now to actually get certified we need to use certbot just use the **sudo certbot --apache** command and fill in your information and at the end select option 2 to force everyone to use https.
 Now for the finishing touches add the api.php file and list.php files to the var/www/html folder.

-To now make aws send your data to the correct location go back to the rule we made in part 1 and add a new action to this rule a http action withe as link your very amazing link followed by /api.php. and three headers withe the keys: device_id, temperature and humidity and values: ${devide_id}, ${temperature} and ${humidity} respectively.
+To now make aws send your data to the correct location go back to the rule we made in part 1 and add a new action to this rule a http action with as link your v link followed by /api.php. and three headers withe the keys: device_id, temperature and humidity and values: ${devide_id}, ${temperature} and ${humidity} respectively.
 Now go to destinations and add the api.php link here aswell and to enable it add the api token found using the sudo tail /var/log/apache2/access.log command.
 Now by opening your site followed by list.php you should see your esp32 data.

-part 3 visualization
+# visualization

-Now that we have our data on the device we want to display it using grafana and we want to know how our virtual machine is doing using telegraf.
+ we want to display our data using grafana.

-influxdb
+### influxdb

 First install infuxdb as our database.

-sudo curl -sL https://repos.influxdata.com/influxdb.key | sudo apt-key add -
+**sudo curl -sL https://repos.influxdata.com/influxdb.key | sudo apt-key add -**

-then add and influx data repository
+next add and influx data repository

-source /etc/lsb-release echo "deb https://repos.influxdata.com/${DISTRIB_ID,,} ${DISTRIB_CODENAME} stable" | sudo tee /etc/apt/sources.list.d/influxdb.list
+**source /etc/lsb-release echo "deb https://repos.influxdata.com/${DISTRIB_ID,,} ${DISTRIB_CODENAME} stable" | sudo tee /etc/apt/sources.list.d/influxdb.list**

 now update the package list and install influxdb

-sudo apt update sudo apt install influxdb -y
+**sudo apt update sudo apt install influxdb -y**

 Now to launch influxdb on boot start the influxdb service.

+**sudo systemctl start influxdb**

-sudo systemctl start influxdb sudo systemctl enable influxdb
+**sudo systemctl enable influxdb**

 to see if influxdb is running correctly do:

-netstat -plntu
+**netstat -plntu**

 if in this list port 8088 and 8086 are in a LISTEN state it is running.